 The Dovrefjell-Sunndalsfjella National Park offers many opportunities for outdoor recreation.
 You can walk, ski and spend the night wherever you want.
 The east has rounded landscape forms.
 If you enter the park from the west, you will experience the typical landscape of western Norway with its steep, sharp peaks and deep valleys.
 Climbing Snøhetta is the real highlight.
 You can start at Kongsvold and walk to Reinheim, or take the path from Hjerkinn to Snøheim; both are fine starting points for a day-long ascent of Snøhetta.
 On the way, you have a good chance of seeing musk oxen.
 Alternatively, you can get a fine view of Snøhetta from the Norwegian Wild Reindeer Centre Pavilion at Tverrfjellet, near Hjerkinn.
 The Norwegian Ramblers Association has marked some paths and ski trails between its cabins.
 If you walk or ski there, you must consider the welfare of the wild reindeer, particularly in winter and spring.
 The inner part of the park has few marked paths and ski trails.

-The musk ox
+The musk ox at Dovrefjell

 The shaggy primeval beast Musk oxen died out in Europe during the last Ice Age.
 They have now made themselves at home in the park after several re-introductions between 1932 and 1953.
 Its compact body and robust coat admirably equip this primeval beast to withstand harsh winters in the moun- tains.
 Reindeer buck (PJ) Arctic fox (BB) Musk oxen pay scant attention to people, but if they feel threatened they may just attack.
 To avoid hazardous confrontations, you should keep a minimum distance of 200 m.
 If you spot a musk ox on your route, give it a wide berth and let it have the right of way.